-The Long Range Financial Plan and Rate Setting
+The Long Range Financial Plan and Rate-Setting

 Everything that the Board of Water Supply (BWS) does is paid for through water rates and charges.
-From time to time, these need to be adjusted to ensure recovery of costs related to conditions that change over the years.
+From time to time, these need to be adjusted to ensure recovery of costs related to conditions that change over the years and to continue investing in the water system infrastructure.
 Planning for necessary adjustments to water rates is no simple task, and it begins with creating a strong Long Range Financial Plan.
 Building from the BWS's Water Master Plan, the financial plan identifies revenue requirements needed for 10-year and 30-year planning horizons.
-The 10-year revenue requirement is the foundation of the rate setting process.
+The 10-year revenue requirement is the foundation of the rate-setting process.